-Working on your graduate degree takes some time and hard work, but you’ll find a number of jobs for Master’s in Psychology students.
+Working on your graduate degree takes some time and hard work, but you’ll find a number of jobs for students who are pursuing a master’s in psychology.
 While some students choose to focus solely on their schooling, others know that working, even part-time, can help them pay for tuition, books and other supplies.
 Many jobs are available on campus, which is helpful when you live on or close to campus.
 If you have access to a vehicle, you can find off campus jobs, too.

-The jobs for Master’s in Psychology students also include positions as resident advisers.
+The jobs available for master’s in psychology students also include positions as resident advisers.
 Also known as RAs, these are the students who live in dormitories and residence halls to keep an eye on the students living there.
 You must have strong communication skills and a willingness to help others.
 Resident advisers often hold meetings to inform students of policy changes, lead orientation sessions and meet with students to work out problems in their rooms.

 Home Health Support

 Working as a home health aide is another option for psychology students.
 Many health care organizations need experienced employees to work with patients who have learning disabilities, mental illnesses and handicaps.
-You can also find jobs working with children who have autism or other medical problems.
-Parents and home health care organizations need workers who can teach those children basic needs; this includes how to tie their shoes, eat with utensils and interact with their friends and family members.
+You can also find jobs working with children who have Autism Spectrum Disorder or other disabilities.
 One of the best places to find these jobs is psychology department job boards on campus.

 A master’s in psychology program is designed to give you a better understanding of clinical psychology, forensic psychology and other branches of psychology.
 Unless you have unlimited money at your disposal, you’ll likely need help paying for your education.
 Working as a home health aide, RA, research assistant or teaching assistant can not only help financially, but provide applied learning experiences.